 My Approach to Helping

-Hannah Schupbach works as an accomplished psychotherapist.
-Clients visit her most typically for services managing anxiety and depression.
-Additionally, she can provide clinical assessment and evidenced-based art therapy for ages ranging from school-aged children to adults.
-She believes clients are experts in their own life, and as a clinician, it is her job to partner in that process.
+I work as an accomplished psychotherapist.
+Clients visit me most typically for services managing anxiety and depression.
+Additionally, I can provide clinical assessment and evidenced-based art therapy for ages ranging from school-aged children to adults.
+I believe clients are experts in their own life, and as a clinician, it is my job to partner in that process.

-Hannah earned her bachelor's degree in Fine Arts from North Park University with a minor in Psychology.
-Following this, she received her master's degree in Counseling and Art Therapy from Adler University in Chicago, IL.
-While in graduate school, her internships focused on community-based mental health services and crisis intervention at an agency that serves individuals with severe and persistent mental illness.
-Additionally, she worked as a research assistant at a nonprofit that focuses on reducing racial inequality within the judicial and prison system.
+I earned my bachelor's degree in Fine Arts from North Park University with a minor in Psychology.
+Following this, I received my master's degree in Counseling and Art Therapy from Adler University in Chicago, IL.
+While in graduate school, my internships focused on community-based mental health services and crisis intervention at an agency that serves individuals with severe and persistent mental illness.
+Additionally, I worked as a research assistant at a nonprofit that focuses on reducing racial inequality within the judicial and prison system.

-Hannah has had years of experience in her chosen field.
-She prides herself on providing clinical services that are rooted in unconditional positive regard, empathy, cultural competency, and understanding the social systems that negatively affect mental health.
-She listens to her clients intently and provides them with honest feedback and a chance to develop coping skills in a non-judgmental safe space.
-She believes that all clients can grow and prosper when given the time to reflect and with continued support.
-Hannah believes every person coming to therapy has the capacity to find healing and closure from life's difficulties.
-She is here to guide clients through that process and helps them develop healthy coping skills to keep in their toolbox moving forward.
+I have had years of experience in my chosen field.
+I pride myself on providing clinical services that are rooted in unconditional positive regard, empathy, cultural competency, and understanding the social systems that negatively affect mental health.
+I listen to my clients intently and provide them with honest feedback and a chance to develop coping skills in a non-judgmental safe space.
+I believe that all clients can grow and prosper when given the time to reflect and with continued support.
+I believe every person coming to therapy has the capacity to find healing and closure from life's difficulties.
+I am here to guide clients through that process and help them develop healthy coping skills to keep in their toolbox moving forward.